Everything You Need to Know About Reliance Jio's Brand New Phone

 Hotstar Scores A+ on Content, but the User Experience Is a Massive Fail

-In what was definitely the most-awaited feature phone launch in years, Reliance Jio announced the Jio Phone launch at the annual Reliance Industries AGM on Friday.
-The phone comes at a price that's even lower than what was rumoured - you need to pay a Rs.
-1,500 deposit up front, which is refundable after three years, making the phone effectively free.
+Reliance Jio announced the launch of the Jio Phone at the annual Reliance Industries AGM on Friday.
+The effective price of the phone is zero - you need to pay a Rs.
+1,500 deposit up front, which is refundable after three years.
 Jio Phone users can enjoy Reliance Jio services like free voice calling and SMS, as well as access to Jio apps like JioTV and JioMovies at Rs.
 153 per month, Reliance Industries Chairman Mukesh Ambani said.
 This Jio plan also gets you 'unlimited' Internet data, with a daily high-speed data cap of 500MB.

 So is the Jio Phone going to be the phone that gets the next set of Indians on the Internet?
 What are its limitations?
 Does the Jio Phone run WhatsApp?
 Read on for the answers to these, and other questions.